glacambre/firenvim/TROUBLESHOOTING.md

 ```sh
 echo 'abcde{}' | ${XDG_DATA_HOME:-${HOME}/.local/share}/firenvim/firenvim
 ```
-This should print a json object the content of which is the current version of the firenvim neovim plugin.
+This should print a json object the content of which is the current version of the firenvim Neovim plugin.
 If it doesn't, please open a new github issue.

 ## Make sure the firenvim native manifest has been created